- Read our review guidelines

 These sunglasses are designed for sports and even feature impact protection, making them extremely durable.
 The polarized lenses block all UV light as well as damaging blue light and they offer sun protection from all angles due to a slightly curved lens.

 Another feature of the lens is that it has High Definition Optics, which improves visibility with less distortion from the curved design.
 They are designed to be lightweight and comfortable to wear and benefit from a Three-Point Fit, which helps to hold the glasses in position.

-4: Bolle Sport Fang Sunglasses
+4: Bolle Sport Python Sunglasses (Best All-Rounder)

 Featuring durable plastic frames and polycarbonate lenses, these lightweight sunglasses feature nose padding and a temple lining, designed to be more comfortable to wear and can help keep them in place.

 The wraparound design helps to keep light out from all angles to help reduce eye strain as well as being a comfortable design for sports.
 The shatter resistant lenses also offer full UV protection.

 Featuring an extra durable Grilamid technology frame and tough polycarbonate lenses, these sunglasses combine style with practicality and come in a range of colors.
 The polycarbonate lenses keep the sunglasses lightweight, helping to give you more comfort when out fishing.